andytuba/procgiene/slide/page-6.md

 layout: layouts/post.njk
 ---

-When building Tracery bots, I prefer following a "molding and casting" process:
+My process for writing Tracery bots:

-1. Write out a "final version" of my desired final product (more or less)
+1. Write out a "final draft"
-2. Make a mold derived from it: convert it into a Tracery grammar
+2. Convert it into a Tracery grammar
-3. Enhance the mold by adding placeholders/variations
+3. Identify "synonyms" and turn them into placeholders
+4. Add more options for the placeholders
-4. Make "castings" from my mold by putting the grammar through a Tracery-powered generator
+4. Generate a bunch of variations from the Tracery grammar
-5. Pick my favorite castings and throw away the rest
+5. Pick out my favorite variations